dynobase-icon

 • Data in transit

 The data will be encrypted and signed before being sent to AWS DynamoDB.
-While being stored, the data will go through an encryption process, thus providing end-to-end protection against man-in-the-middle and unauthorized changes to the data.
+While being stored, the data will go through an encryption process, thus providing end-to-end protection against man-in-the-middle attacks and unauthorized changes to the data.

 Data At Rest Encryption